3,4-Dihydroxyphenylacetic acid

 3,4-Dihydroxyphenylacetic acid (DOPAC) is a metabolite of the neurotransmitter dopamine.
 Dopamine can be metabolized into one of three substances.
 One such substance is DOPAC.
 Another is 3-methoxytyramine (3-MT).
 Both of these substances are degraded to form homovanillic acid (HVA).
 Both degradations involve the enzymes monoamine oxidase (MAO) and catechol-O-methyl transferase (COMT), albeit in reverse order: MAO catalyzes dopamine to DOPAC, and COMT catalyzes DOPAC to HVA; whereas COMT catalyzes dopamine to 3-MT and MAO catalyzes 3-MT to HVA.
 The third metabolic end-product of dopamine is norepinephrine (noradrenaline).

-DOPAC can be oxidized by hydrogen peroxide, leading to the formation of toxic metabolites which destroy dopamine storage vesicles in the substantia nigra.
-This may contribute to the failure of levodopa treatment of Parkinson's disease.
-A MAO-B inhibitor such as selegiline or rasagiline can prevent this from happening.

 It can also be found in the bark of Eucalyptus globulus.

 This product has been synthesized (52% yield) from 4-hydroxyphenylacetic acid via aerobic biotransformation using whole cell cultures of Arthrobacter protophormiae.